populse/populse_mia/docs/source/documentation/data_viewer.rst

       Now, B is selected: In theory, what would be expected is that setting the slider’s position to 100% would set B to 100%.
 Nevertheless, by selecting B, we are modifying the mixing rate of the B-C fusion with A. Thus, setting the cursor’s position to 100% will set the mix to 100% and A to 0.
 But as a display percentage for B in the B-C mix was chosen before (0%), B won’t appear in the main window.

       The interesting thing about this method is that changing the mixing rates instead of simply choosing the opacity gives much more possibilities.
 On the other hand, changing the mixing rates is not independent from one object to another.
-      Some more specific documentation is available on the Brainvisa-Anatomist website under the following link: `<https://brainvisa.info/anatomist/user_doc/anatomist_manual2.html#more-on-colors-and-palettes>`_.
+      Some more specific documentation is available on the `Brainvisa-Anatomist website <https://brainvisa.info/anatomist/user_doc/anatomist_manual2.html#more-on-colors-and-palettes>`_.

 .. _play-button-label: